Will Truman: Family

-Will comes from a wealthy, but dysfunctional, family of Connecticut WASPs.
+Will comes from a wealthy but dysfunctional family of Connecticut WASPs.
 His relationship with his parents is complicated, particularly with his father, who is uncomfortable with his son's sexuality.
 In season eight, the two have a fight in which George confesses that he wishes Will wasn't gay.
 A few days later, having not spoken with Will since the fight, George dies of a heart attack.
-Will is devastated, but learns from the tragedy to be more open about his feelings, especially with people he loves.
+Will is devastated, but he learns from the tragedy to be more open about his feelings, especially with people he loves.

-Will is close with his Mother Marilyn, played by Blythe Danner.
+Will is close with his mother, Marilyn, played by Blythe Danner.
 Marilyn admits Will is her favorite son in s4 e10 'Moveable Feast Part 2'.
-Marilyn also admits, however, she was unable to pick up Will for the first year of his life (season 7, 'Christmas Break').
-Still, the pair have a close bond, living together after the breakdown of his parents marriage, visiting the gym together, sharing clothes and many dinners.
+Marilyn also admits, however, that she was unable to pick up Will for the first year of his life (season 7, 'Christmas Break').
+Still, the pair have a close bond, living together after the breakdown of his parents' marriage, visiting the gym together, sharing clothes, and many dinners.

 He was once very close to his brother Sam, but they stopped speaking to each other following a fight over Sam's marriage (Will disliked Sam's wife).
 They do not see each other for five years after that, until, in the first-season episode "Big Brother is Coming", Grace engineers a chance meeting and forces them to talk out their problems.
 They have another fight in the following episode when Will finds out that Sam and Grace slept together, but they eventually repair their relationship.